gvwilson/sensibleadventures/nardica/nardica.md

 Something snapped inside Iffy.
 She couldn't stand one more second of just waiting for *someone* to do *something*.
-She ran back to her cabin,
-slammed the door closed behind her, and took the box of dronelets out from under her mattress.
+She ran back to her storage locker, slammed the door closed behind her, and took the box of dronelets out from under her mattress.